 Also, in a liquidity trap, government borrowing can increase, but interest rates still fall. (e.g. since 2007, UK and US have both increased borrowing, but bond yields have fallen).
-This shows there is strong appetite for buying government bonds because private sector want to save)
+This shows there is a strong appetite for buying government bonds because the private sector wants to save)

 A fundamental concept of Keynesianism is that governments should borrow to offset the rise in private sector saving.

 Supply Side Effects